SPOT REMOVAL STEPS

 Act Quickly!
 Most carpet available today has been treated with a stain-resist treatment, so many spills can be removed if immediate action is taken.
 The longer the delay, the higher the probability of a spill becoming a permanent stain.
-Remember, staining is influenced by many factors, and no carpet is completely stain proof.
+Remember, staining is influenced by many factors, and no carpet is completely stain-proof.

 Do not scrub the area!
 Scrubbing may cause pile distortion in the affected area.
-Continue to use a dry cloth or paper towels until the area is completely dry.
-For semi-solids, gently scrape up with a rounded spoon.
+Continue to use a dry cloth or paper towel until the area is completely dry.
+For semi-solids, gently scrape them up with a rounded spoon.
 Solids should be broken up and vacuumed until completely removed.
 If the spot can be identified, locate the substance in the spot removal computer and follow the directions carefully.

 Pretest any spot removal agent in an inconspicuous area to be certain the solution will not damage the fiber or the dye.
 After applying several drops to the testing area, hold a white cloth on the wet area for 10 seconds.
 Examine the carpet and cloth for color transfer, color change, or damage to the carpet.
 If a change occurs, another cleaning solution should be selected.

 Apply a small amount of the selected cleaning solution to a white cloth and work in gently.